JanneSavo/ctrader-screener/README.md

 static/index.html  the dashboard
 ```

-`DESIGN.md` has the long-form engineering record: what broke, what the
+`DESIGN.md` has the long form engineering record: what broke, what the
 measurements showed, and why several things are deliberately not what they look
 like they should be.